growthbook/growthbook-js/README.md

 Instead of generic keys like `color`, you probably want to be more descriptive with this approach (e.g. `homepage.cta.color`).

-With the following experiment definitions:
+With the following experiment definition:
 ```json
 {
     "variations": 2,